aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/clear-cells-formatting-in-excel-worksheet/_index.md

 | 413  | Payload Too Large           | Uploaded file exceeds size limit. |
 | 500  | Internal Server Error       | Unexpected server error. |

 ## How to Use the PostClearFormats API with SDKs

 ### PostClearFormats API Specification

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostClearFormats) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.
+<a href="https://apireference.aspose.cloud/cells/#/Cells/PostClearFormats" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.